datacommonsorg/docsite/api/pandas/multivariate_dataframe.md

 **Raises**

-* `ValueError` - If no statistial values found for the given parameters.
+* `ValueError` - If no statistical values found for the given parameters.

 Be sure to initialize the library.
 See the [datacommons_pandas library setup guide](/api/pandas/) for more details.